exyi/cisint/README.md

 Although the tuple object was allocated, when it was used the interpreter when what's inside, so it has just inlined the value.
 And because the object is not used anywhere it's not displayed at all.

-> Note that F# compiler is capable of doing this optimizing this funciton itself, but it's only limited to tuples.
+> Note that F# compiler is capable of doing this optimizing this function itself, but it's only limited to tuples.

-The main strength of this thing is executing functions when only some parameters are genric.
+The main strength of this thing is executing functions when only some parameters are generic.
 For example, when you have a higher order function that is invoked with a lambda expression (essentially a "code constant") like this:

 ```fsharp
 let seqMap (fn: 'a -> 'b) (xs: 'a seq) =